Oldman10000/ski-carinthia/README.md

 3. The server should now be running locally on [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
 Running the server should also create a new SQLite3 database file: db.sqlite3

-4. Create an .env file for the following requirements, or if using Gitpod, you can enter these variables within the settings section of your github account.
+4. Create an .env file for the following requirements, or if using Gitpod, you can enter these variables within the settings section of your GitHub account.
 Remember to restart the workspace after creating the variables:

     Name | Value
     -----|------